Hideki Yuasa: Career

-Born in Tokushima prefecture.
+He was born in Tokushima prefecture.
 In March 1986, he graduated from the 30th term of the National Defense Academy (electrical engineering), joined the Maritime Self-Defense Force.

 In July 2000, he was promoted to 2nd class Kaisa.

 In March 2001, he worked at the Equipment System Division of the Maritime Staff Office.

 In August 2002, he was assigned to the role of Captain aboard destroyer Mineyuki.

 In August 2003, he joined the National Institute for Defense Studies staff.

 In July 2004, he worked in the Assistant Division of the Maritime Staff Office.

 In January 2005, he was promoted to 1st class Kaisa.

 In August 2007, he worked at the Equipment System Division, Maritime Staff Office.
 In December of the same year, he was assigned to the Maritime Staff Office Equipment System Division Ship System Group Leader.

 in March 2008, he was assigned to the role of Commander of the 14th Escort Corps.

 In March 2010, General Manager, Deputy Division, Personnel Education Department, Maritime Staff Office.
 In August of the same year, Assistant Manager, Personnel Education Department, Maritime Staff Office.

 In December 2011, he was promoted to Rear Admiral, Commander of the 2nd Escort Group.

 In December 2013, he was the Training Squadron Commander.

 In December 2014, Director of Training Department, National Defense Academy.

 In March 2016, Mine Warfare Force Commander.